q&a page 15

 However, may contemporary Poskim rule that they indeed require Tevilah, albeit without a Bracha.
 This is the prevalent custom.

-Halachically, only once is required.
+Halachically, only one full immersion is required.

 709) Q: What are the various times during the day or night that are an Eis Ratzon for personal prayers?